Contact us to get your 5% discount code on Ceriatone amps!!!

 Fast forward 50 years later and there are dozens of companies who build amplifiers that are based on the tone of those original Dumble amps.
 Two Rock is one of those companies, and is John Mayer’s amp of choice.
 The clean tone of these style of amps is a huge foundation in John Mayer’s tone, and anyone who’s played one can attest to that.
 The overdrive tone comes more from his use of pedals, which are featured on the Pedals page.

-John’s Two-Rock is a limited edition signature model which is no longer in production, but it is based upon the Two-Rock Custom Reverb model, which is still available.
+John’s Two-Rock is a limited edition signature model which is no longer in production, but it is based on the Two-Rock Custom Reverb model, which is still available.

 Two-Rock Limited Edition John Mayer Signature Amp

 Two-Rock has also recently come out with small studio-sized amps, such as the Two-Rock Studio Pro 22, which offers Dumble-like tone in a lower watt package.

 But Two Rock isn’t the only option in the Dumble-arena.
 There are a number of companies that build Dumble style amplifiers, at a variety of different prices.
 Arguably, the most popular runner-up to the Two-Rock amongst Mayer fans is the one of the Ceriatone Overtone models.